jundalisay/sp/content/en/research/indian/gospel/chapter-37.md

 "Alas!
 I find that all the customers here seek worthless Kalai Pulse.
 Unless, the soul is pure, it cannot have genuine love of God and single-minded devotion to the ideal.
 The mind wanders away to various objects.
-778(To Manomohan) "You may take offence at my words; but I said to Rākhāl, 'I would rather hear that you had drowned yourself in the Ganges than learn that you had accepted a job under another person and become his servant.'
+778(To Manomohan) "You may take offence at my words; but I said to Rakhal, 'I would rather hear that you had drowned yourself in the Ganges than learn that you had accepted a job under another person and become his servant.'
 "One day a Nepalese girl came here.
 She sang devotional songs to the accompaniment